clementwjl/AIHTeleBot/README.md

 ## 4. Install all dependencies

 Windows:
-Run the following on your shell (Command Prompt)
+Run the following on your terminal (Command Prompt)

 ```
 pip install -r requirements.txt
 ```

-Mac: Run the following on your shell (zsh)
+Mac: Run the following on your terminal (zsh)
 ```
 pip3 install -r requirements.txt
 ```